ajwarnick/ajwarnick.github.io/src/work/white/index.md

 featured_video: ""

 materials:
-  - "Disassembled American produced by those incarcerated in the state of Ohio"
+  - "Disassembled American flags produced by those incarcerated in the state of Ohio"

 # edition:
 #   number: